Chromosome abnormality

-A chromosomal abnormality, chromosomal anomaly, chromosomal aberration, chromosomal mutation, or chromosomal disorder, is a missing, extra, or irregular portion of chromosomal DNA.
+A chromosomal abnormality or chromosomal anomaly is a missing, extra, or irregular portion of chromosomal DNA.
 These can occur in the form of numerical abnormalities, where there is an atypical number of chromosomes, or as structural abnormalities, where one or more individual chromosomes are altered.
 Chromosome mutation was formerly used in a strict sense to mean a change in a chromosomal segment, involving more than one gene.
 Chromosome anomalies usually occur when there is an error in cell division following meiosis or mitosis.
 Chromosome abnormalities may be detected or confirmed by comparing an individual's karyotype, or full set of chromosomes, to a typical karyotype for the species via genetic testing.

+Sometimes chromosomal abnormalities arise in the early stages of an embryo, sperm, or infant.
+They can be caused by various environmental factors.
+The implications of chromosomal abnormalities depend on the specific problem, they may have quite different ramifications.
+Diseases and conditions caused by chromosomal abnormalities are called chromosomal disorders or chromosomal aberrations.
+Some examples are Down syndrome and Turner syndrome.
+However, chromosomal abnormalities do not always lead to diseases.
+Among abnormalities, structural rearrangements of genes between chromosomes can be harmless if they are balanced, which means that a set of the chromosomes remains complete and there are no gene breaks across the chromosomes.

 Numerical abnormality

-An abnormal number of chromosomes is called aneuploidy, and occurs when an individual is either missing a chromosome from a pair (resulting in monosomy) or has more than two chromosomes of a pair (trisomy, tetrasomy, etc.).
-Aneuploidy can be full, involving a whole chromosome missing or added, or partial, where only part of a chromosome is missing or added.
+Maintaining a euploid state, where cells contain the correct number of chromosome sets, is essential for genomic stability.
+Aneuploidy, characterized by an abnormal number of chromosomes, occurs when an individual is missing a chromosome from a pair (monosomy) or has an additional chromosome (trisomy).
+This may be either full, involving a whole chromosome, or partial, where only part of a chromosome is missing or added.
+Aneuploidy may arise from meiosis segregation errors such as nondisjunction, premature disjunction, or anaphase lag during meiosis I or II.
+For aneuploidy, nondisjunction, the most frequent error, particularly in oocyte formation, occurs when replicated chromosomes fail to separate properly, leading to germ cells with an extra or missing chromosome.
+Additionally, polyploidy occurs when cells contain more than two sets of chromosomes.
+Polyploidy encompasses various forms, including triploid (three sets of chromosomes) and tetraploid (four sets of chromosomes).
+Tetraploidy often arises from developmental errors during mitosis, such as cytokinesis failure, endoreplication, mitotic slippage, and cell fusion.
+These errors can subsequently lead to aneuploidy.

 Aneuploidy can occur with sex chromosomes or autosomes.

-An example of trisomy in humans is Down syndrome, which is a developmental disorder caused by an extra copy of chromosome 21; the disorder is therefore also called trisomy 21.
+Rather than having monosomy, or only one copy, the majority of aneuploid people have trisomy, or three copies of one chromosome.
+An example of trisomy in humans is Down syndrome, which is a developmental disorder caused by an extra copy of chromosome 21; the disorder is therefore also called "trisomy 21".
 An example of monosomy in humans is Turner syndrome, where the individual is born with only one sex chromosome, an X.